abiwat/kickstarter-analysis/README.md

 The client Louise fundraising campaign nearly completed the goal in a short peroid of time.
 She now wants to analysis how different campaigns fared in relation to their launch date and funding goals.

 ### Analysis and Challenges
 To begin the anaylsis, I began by extracting the year from the column "Date Created Conversion".
-I then created a pivot table (Outcomes Based on Launch Date) using the following settings:---
+I then created a pivot table (Outcomes Based on Launch Date) using the following settings:

-Sort: Parent Category---
+Sort: Parent Category

-Value: Count of Outcomes---
+Value: Count of Outcomes

-X axis - Outcome---
+X axis - Outcome

-Y axis - Date Created Conversion---
+Y axis - Date Created Conversion

 I the sorted the selected data by Parent Category: theater.
 I created a line graph using this pivot table.
 ![Theater_Outcomes_vs_Launch](https://github.com/abiwat/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)---